ayepRahman/react-redux-saga-boilerplate/README.md

 2. Styled Components

-By default code generator give you an option to use styled-components
+By default, code generator give you an option to use styled-components

-## Bucketlists
+## Todolists

-### Code Generator

-- routes
-- Internationalization - using react-i18next
+- generator - routes
-- Test
+- README.md features quick start and faqs